Wedding Vow Examples & Tips for Writing Your Own

 In weddings where a bride and groom are marrying, the bride recites the first vow, and the groom responds with the second, but for LGBTQ+ couples, and those who want to change the order, there's no reason why you can't add your own spin or adapt the vows to suit you.

-Couples who want to host a traditional Jewish wedding ceremony will learn that they often don't include a spoken exchanging of wedding vows.
-Instead, the key component to the ceremony is when the rings are exchanged and the seven blessings are recited - often in Hebrew.
+Couples who want to host a traditional Jewish wedding ceremony will learn that they often don't include a spoken exchange of wedding vows.
+Instead, the key component to the ceremony is when the rings are exchanged, and the seven blessings are recited – often in Hebrew.

 As couples exchange their wedding rings in a traditional Jewish wedding ceremony, it's likely they will exchange the below words.

-They refer mostly to the legal aspect of the wedding, but you can always adapt them to be more personalised.
+These classic wedding vows refer mostly to the legal aspect of the wedding, but you can always add in your own vows and promises to make them more personalised – speak to your registrar or officiant about what is allowed.

 "I call upon these persons here present, to witness that I [Name] do take thee [Name] to be my lawful wedded wife/husband."

-These may be slightly extended, eg: "I call upon these persons here present, to witness that I [Name] do take thee [Name] to be my lawful wedded wife/husband, to be loving, faithful and loyal to thee in living our married life together."
+These may be slightly extended, for example: "I call upon these persons here present, to witness that I [Name] do take thee [Name] to be my lawful wedded wife/husband, to be loving, faithful and loyal to thee in living our married life together."

 "I give you this ring as a symbol of our love.
 All that I am I give to you.
 All that I have I share with you.
 I promise to love you, to be faithful and loyal, in good times and bad.
 May this ring remind you always of the words we have spoken today."

-For those who want to veer off from the traditional script, some registrars will have alternative traditional wedding vows for you to choose from.
-The below is a particular example from Oxfordshire County Council.
+For those who want to veer from a traditional script, some registrars will have alternative wedding vows for you to choose from, such as the below:

 "I give you this ring as a sign of our love, trust and marriage.
 I promise to care for you above all others, to give you my love, friendship and support, and to respect and cherish you throughout our life together."